 REQUIRED HUMANITIES COURSES

-The course helps students develop as intelligent, critical readers and as competent writers of personal, creative, and analytical pieces.
+The course aims to help students acquire the habits of thought that make for effective reading and writing so that they develop as intelligent, critical readers and as competent writers of personal, creative, and analytical pieces.
 Students work extensively on paragraph structure at the beginning of the year and by mid-year are producing full-length analytical essays.
-The texts studied include Charlotte Brontë’s Jane Eyre, Tim O’Brien’s The Things They Carried, Nikolai Gogol’s The Nose and The Overcoat, Shakespeare’s Othello, and Henrik Ibsen’s A Doll’s House, as well as a wide selection of poetry drawn from The Seagull Reader.
+The texts studied include Tim O’Brien’s The Things They Carried, poetry ranging from the Romantic period, through the Harlem Renaissance, to today, Shakespeare’s Othello, and Toni Morrison’s Song of Solomon.
+Short stories, poems, and essays are determined by individual teachers.

 History I: Emergence of Modern Society